 Hickman-Johnson-Furrow Learning Center (1984) includes the former Wilhelmina Petersmeyer Library and Marian Jones Hall of Culture.
-This building was first constructed as a gymnasium in 1913, converted to Petersmeyer Library in 1955, and renovated and expanded in 1984.
+This building was first constructed as a gymnasium in 1913, converted to the Petersmeyer Library in 1955, and renovated and expanded in 1984.
 It was redesigned as a Learning Center in 2005.
 A renovation completed in 2014 created a new main entrance and converted the second floor into a study lounge.
-The building includes Library Services, the Writing Center, Student Academic Support Services, and the Spoonholder Café.
-It also houses the Department of Writing and Rhetoric, the Mass Communication Department, and visual art displays.
+The building includes Library Services, the Writing Center, Student Academic Support Services, the Spoonholder Café, Bud Day Center and the Campus Safety and Security Office.
+Project Siouxland is housed on the newly renovated third floor.
+It also houses the Mass Communication Department, Social Science Department, and visual art displays.
 The website for the Learning Center is http://library.morningside.edu.